 - Basket Kase– Axe Throwing, Splatter Zone & Rage Room. hours and packages vary.

-Self-Guided Historical Homes Tour (pick up booklet at Museum for East Texas Culture) Large magnolia trees and white columns welcome you to this gateway of a bygone era.
+- Self-Guided Historical Homes Tour Large magnolia trees and white columns welcome you to this gateway of a bygone era.
 Over 1,800 historical sites grace Palestine, second only to Galveston.
-For a booklet of the Driving Tour contact the Museum for East Texas Culture, 903 723-1914, or go by 400 Micheaux Avenue to pick up.
+DOWNLOAD MAP HERE

-Texas State Railroad – Take a relaxing train ride through the pineywoods of East Texas, enjoy fun special events with your family, or experience an evening dinner train!
+- Texas State Railroad – Take a relaxing train ride through the pineywoods of East Texas, enjoy fun special events with your family, or experience an evening dinner train!
 This historic railroad offers steam train excursions that travel 25 miles through the scenic piney woods and hardwood creek bottoms of East Texas amidst a backdrop of rolling hills, nature and wildlife.
 Passengers board excursion trains at the beautiful Victorian-style depots in Palestine and Rusk, where southern hospitality is the norm.
-Perfect trip for friends, families, groups, schools, and more!
-For information and reservations, call 1-888-987-2461 or 903-683-2561.
+Perfect trip for friends, families, groups, schools, and more.

-This list is brought to you courtesy of Lisa Priest, Real Estate Agent with Picket Fence Realty (903)-948-3343.
-These are suggestions based on Lisa’s personal preferences and suggestions are in no way, shape or form a paid advertisement or a promise of perfection.
-Be sure to check hours before traveling, as they are subject to change.
+These are suggestions and are in no way, shape or form a paid advertisement or a promise of perfection.
+Be sure to check hours and schedules before traveling, as they are subject to change.